alxmrs/website/Ideas.md

 # Ideas for Posts/Projects

+## 2019-07-12 Structure site to abuse Jekyll
+I just realized that you don't need Jekyll to host githubpages sites.
+I can just write static assets and serve them.
+I think there are some niceities to Jekyll.
+Well, the only one I can think of is a markdown --> HTML conversion.

+I think What I'll do is try to keep that aspect of it and disreguard all the rest.

+The benefit of using strait HTML is that I get a better dev cycle.
+I know exactly what the output can look like without installing anything.
+Maybe that's an argument to get rid of jekyll to begin with and just generate the static assets.

+Here's one option: Create a new repo that generates static assets, create a CICD rule that deploys the built files to this repo.

+If I was *really* cool, I would write the static website generator code in Rust or Kotlin, and compile it to WASM `:)`.

+Yeah.
+I think that's what I'll do.

 ## 2019-07-10 Advice for undergraduates that emailed me.
 So far, I've been cold emailed by not one, but two (!) undergraduates from UCSD.
 Look, Ma, I'm famous!